Nearshoring

 • Tariffs, customs, duties - how many fees will the company incur in transporting the finished goods to distribution channels or the customer?
 Given the trade climate between the U.S. and your country of origin, these costs can add up quickly.
 For example, Chinese goods may incur steep tariffs, while those produced in Mexico can be imported without those fees.

 • Freight and packaging costs - for most manufacturers, transportation is their largest expense.
 There are many ways to reduce these costs, from shortening travel distances for products to rethinking packaging and even partnering with competitors to share shipping costs.
+Nearshoring can lead to significant cost savings and lower transportation costs, as well as a reduced carbon footprint due to shorter shipping distances.

 • Lead times - how long will it take to get the finished product in hand?
 Lead times can vary depending on how far away production takes place, as well as how much time the design and approvals take.
 For example, if a company based in California has its products made in China, there’s a nearly 12-hour delay for every communication of feedback, design changes, etc. Then, there’s the additional time it takes for finished products to travel by ship, go through customs, then arrive at the final destination in the U.S.